karlstolley/drc-accessible-images/README.md

       </figcaption>
     </figure>

-The WAI-ARIA spec notes that the “`aria-labelledby` attribute is similar to `aria-describedby` in that both reference other elements to calculate a text alternative, but a label should be concise, where a description is intended to provide more verbose information.”
+[The WAI-ARIA spec notes](http://www.w3.org/TR/wai-aria/states_and_properties#aria-describedby) that the “`aria-labelledby` attribute is similar to `aria-describedby` in that both reference other elements to calculate a text alternative, but a label should be concise, where a description is intended to provide more verbose information.”
+In many cases, a fuller description would appear in the running text of the page where the image has been included.

 To make that information discoverable to all users, I’ve added a simple *Full description* link that points elsewhere on the page, using [the `#`-style fragment identifier](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes#attr-id), which will scroll or otherwise point the browser to the unique ID of the content in question: